muratkeremozcan/obs/vaulto/other/Quotes.md

 -   The more you tests resemble the way your software is used, the more confidence they give you.
 -   #Coverage is an assessment for the thoroughness or completeness of testing with respect to a model.
 Our model can be unit coverage, feature coverage, #mutation score, combinatorial coverage, non-functional requirement coverage, anything!
 -   Pessimists sound smart, optimists make money
+-   If you aim at nothing, you hit nothing
+-   When you lose your money, you lose nothing.
+When you lose your health, you lose something.
+When you lose your character, you lose everything.
 -   ... once battle-testing has defeated real-world issues and edge cases ...
 -   ... trade offs that it made are no longer valuable
 -   a test doesn't deliver value until it fails